yeepkalok0202/Capbay_Auto/README.md

 ## There are a few assumptions within this development
 i) The admin and user role has yet to be established, but can be developed through database table or laravel privilege pacakage
 </br>ii) The interface is accessible for all type of user(s) as for now.
+</br>iii) The loan amount of user is always full (100% after deduction from down payment)

+## Few things to configure before using this system

+1) Database configuration (name,password)
+2) Email smtp configuration